bemasc/ds-glue/draft-schwartz-ds-glue.md

 ## PKI and DANE for Authenticated Encryption

-> TODO: Maybe move this into a different draft.
+> TODO: Move some of this text into a different draft.

 Nameservers supporting authenticated encryption MAY indicate any DANE mode, or none at all.

 As an optimization, nameservers using DANE MAY place a TLSA record in the DSGLUE to avoid the latency of a TLSA lookup during delegation.
 However, child zones should be aware that this adds complexity and delay to the process of TLSA key rotation.

+Nameservers that do not support DANE SHOULD add an NSEC or NSEC3 record denying the TLSA record to the DSGLUE, as shown in {{no-dane}}, to avoid an unnecessary delay.

 Resolvers that support authenticated encryption MAY implement support for PKI-based authentication, DANE, or both.
 PKI-only resolvers MUST nonetheless resolve TLSA records, and MUST NOT require authentication if the DANE mode is DANE-TA(2) or DANE-EE(3) {{!RFC7671}}.
 DANE-only resolvers MUST NOT require authentication if the TLSA record does not exist.